Rugby teams ready for Waitangi showdown

-THE fierce battle between New Zealand and The Rest of the World is back again Saturday night.
+THE fierce battle between Central Highlands teams, New Zealand and The Rest of the World, is back again in Emerald tomorrow night for a blockbuster game of rugby union.

 After a two-year winning streak in 2014 and 2015, New Zealand reclaimed the title last year.
-And make no mistake, the team is ready to leave everything on the field in order to keep a tight grip on the trophy.
+And make no mistake, the team of locals with New Zeland origin, are ready to leave everything on the field in order to keep a tight grip on the trophy.

-With eight years of experience both playing and coaching, New Zealand coach Gee Martin was not shy about claiming his team will take home the title again this year.
+With eight years experience in the showdown, both playing and coaching, New Zealand coach, Gee Martin wasn't shy about claiming his team will take home the title again this year.

 "New Zealand will be on the trophy again this year,” he said.